usman19zafar/SFPM-10-Semantic-Futures-Projection-Model/Intro.md

 It sits on top of SIS‑10, SIF‑10, MCM‑10, TIER‑10, SICM‑10, DIFS‑10, QFIM‑10, AMD‑10.

+For better accuracy of formulas, pdf is included.
 1.2.
 State definition
 For each attribute
 𝑎